EverythingMe/android-logger/README.md

 ### 4. More

-- Set Log thread priority
+- Set **thread priority** - The thread priority of the logger
-- Set cache memory buffer log size
+- Set cache **memory buffer** log size - The size of number of logs in-memory
+- Set **cache target** type:
+	- Memory only - logs will be persisted in-memory only
+	- Internal - logs will be flushed into internal disk
+	- External - logs will be flushed into external disk if such exists
+- Set **history** max days - The max number of history days of logs on disk

 **Example:**